modeset/-deprecated-utensils/WIP.md

   true
 - There should be some sort of Toggle class that acts similar to the demo (removes a bunch of classes then add more) pass a data-remove?
+- Should events have more of a namespace to avoid collisions?

 ## Repository
 - Standardize file naming structure